facebookresearch/nevergrad/docs/windows.md

 ## To run an experiment

-Click on the windows key on your keyboard and launch anaconda navigator, and select you nevergrad environment (in the "application on" menu).
+Click on the windows key on your keyboard and launch the anaconda navigator, and select you nevergrad environment (in the "application on" menu).

 Next, launch a powershell prompt and go in the nevergrad repository by dialing
 ```